spm/spm-docs/docs/reference/annotated_bibliography.md

 ## Event-related fMRI

-Event-related fMRI (efMRI) is the use of fMRI to characterize and detect transient hemodynamic responses to brief stimuli or tasks, and is analagous to the the study of event-related potentials in electrophysiology.
+Event-related fMRI (efMRI) is the use of fMRI to characterize and detect transient hemodynamic responses to brief stimuli or tasks, and is analogous to the the study of event-related potentials in electrophysiology.
 A review of the statistical issues underlying efMRI is presented in [1] with special emphasis on determining the optimal experimental design for testing a given hypothesis.

 In [2], temporal basis functions were used to model the `early' and `late' components of the evoked response (in the context of a block-design).
 These took the form of exponentially modulated sine functions.
 The model can detect `conventional' activations, where both components are expressed to the same degree, and differential activations such as are involved in tasks that do not require sustained attention.